Avalanche subnets tutorial series: What are Avalanche subnets?

 - Scalability-wise, subnet is the key feature making Avalanche stand out from its peers.

-Subnet allows Avalanche users to create and run their own blockchain networks, and it is very flexible.
+Avalanche subnets allow users to create and run their own blockchain networks, and it is very flexible.
 A subnet can be set to private, so its transactions are separated from the primary network.
 Subnet chains can also be tuned to meet different compliance requirements like geographical bounds and KYC/AML checks.

 This tutorial series is created to help developers start their journey with Avalanche subnets.
 For testing purposes, it is based on Avalanche’s Fuji testnet, but the steps are applicable to mainnet too.
 It is extended from this article on Avalanche’s official website, so many code snippets were reused from there.